FilOzone/filecoin-services-payments/README.md

 This function is the primary tool for monitoring an account's solvency and should be used by all participants in the system.

--   **For Service Providers and Operators:** Before performing a service or attempting a transaction that increases a client's lockup (like `modifyRailLockup` or `modifyRailPayment`), call this function to assess risk.
-A `fundedUntilEpoch` that is in the past or very near the current block number is a strong indicator that the client is underfunded and that a termination of the rail may be necessary to activate the safety hatch.
+-   **For Payees and Operators:** Before performing a service or attempting a transaction that increases a payer's lockup (like `modifyRailLockup` or `modifyRailPayment`), call this function to assess risk.
+A `fundedUntilEpoch` that is in the past or very near the current block number is a strong indicator that the payer is underfunded and that a termination of the rail may be necessary to activate the safety hatch.
--   **For Clients (Payers):** This function allows clients to monitor their own account health.
+-   **For Payers (Payers):** This function allows payers to monitor their own account health.
 By checking `fundedUntilEpoch` and `availableFunds`, they can determine when a top-up is needed to avoid service interruptions or defaulting on their payment obligations.
 -   **For UIs and Dashboards:** This is the essential endpoint for building user-facing interfaces.
 It provides all the necessary information to display an account's total balance, what's available for withdrawal, its "burn rate", and a clear "funded until" status.

 **Understanding the Returned Values**